 Content writer

 Content is the core of your brand.
-Its marketing efforts so never underestimate the importance of content writers in your organization.
+Never underestimate the importance of content writers in your organization.

 In a large company, content writers will create web content, blog posts, press releases, video scripts, and campaign text.
 It’s standard to have several writers and a content manager in a large organization.